xwmx/nb/README.md

 [More information\...](https://www.iana.org/domains/example)
 ```

-`notes` automatically archives the page content in the note.
-When
+`notes` automatically archives the page content in the note, making it
+available for full text search with `notes search`.
+When `pandoc` is installed,
-`pandoc` is installed, the HTML page content will be converted to Markdown.
+the HTML page content will be converted to Markdown.

 Bookmarks can be tagged using the `--tags` option.
 Tags are converted
 into hashtags: